echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 docker-compose start
 ```

-or, whenever you need so stat a specific service:
+or, whenever you need to start a specific service:

 ```
 docker-compose start <service>